 The show, “Man Up: Masculinity for the Intelligent Man” (https://www.davidtianphd.com/blog/), is David’s way of helping as many people as possible enjoy empowering and fulfilling lives, while contributing to the global understanding of masculinity in modern times.
 In the show, he takes your questions posed in the Man Up private Facebook group (https://www.facebook.com/groups/manupcommunity/) and answers based on his experience coaching tens of thousands of students around the world for over a decade.

 Man Up Show Facebook Group: https://www.facebook.com/groups/manupcommunity/

 Hey, it’s David Tian, Ph.D. and welcome to Episode 90 of Man Up.
-So answering questions from the private Facebook Group and this one comes from 00:30 Eek Boon.
+Coming up to the three digits, pretty cool.
+Alright, so answering a question from the private Facebook Group and this one comes from Eek Boon.
 The question is, “Hi David.
-I’ve been following your videos, blogs, and listening to your podcast and interviews elsewhere.
+I’ve been following your videos, blogs, and listening to your podcast and interviews elsewhere.”
+Well, thank you.

 Wow that sounds really, really deep.
 It’s a long question, I’m going to just pick in some of these sentences to read out.
 “I’ve always been an intellectual person.
 Many people said that I’m smart and intelligent.
 I work in an IT job where it involves sitting in front of the computer.

 I read and use the computer a lot.
 The more I know, the more I need to find out and learn more.
 Recently, I took course to discover and have more awareness of myself to uncover what are the things that are holding me back in life?
 It’s clear that one thing is holding me back.